chicio/chicio.github.io/_posts/2017-08-25-how-to-calculate-reflection-vector.md

 $$\Theta_R=\Theta_L$$

-This equation could be rewritten as the dot product of the reflection direction with the normal equals the dot product of the incident light direction and the normal (remeber that the [dot product of two vector is equal to the cosine of the angle between them](https://en.wikipedia.org/wiki/Dot_product "dot product of two vector is equal to the cosine of the angle between them")).
+This equation could be rewritten as the dot product of the reflection direction with the normal equals the dot product of the incident light direction and the normal (remember that the [dot product of two vector is equal to the cosine of the angle between them](https://en.wikipedia.org/wiki/Dot_product "dot product of two vector is equal to the cosine of the angle between them")).
 So we have:

 $${\hat {R}} \cdot {\hat {N}} = {\hat {L}} \cdot {\hat {N}}$$